 To Dale, On Our Twelfth Wedding Anniversary

-Sometimes you ask me if I really love you,
+Sometimes you ask me if I truly love you,

 You are my love and all the world must know it